domsteil/sgxjvm-public/docs/source/handler-trees.rst

 - ``createReportData``: the piece of data the enclave provides to be included in an attestation report/quote.
 - ``createHandler``: a factory for Handlers that handle incoming connections to the enclave.

-.. note:: Future versions of JVM-in-SGX will probably abstract you from the concept of report data entirely.
+.. note:: Future versions of SGXJVM will probably abstract you from the concept of report data entirely.
 A
     cryptographic key pair will be generated automatically, this will be the identity of the running enclave instance.
     You will be able to access this identity indirectly to derive further keys, sign data, or encrypt.